GVGK Tang

 Co-Organizer

-A grassroots project that highlights storytelling by, for, and about our intergenerational communities.
-Collaborators from around the world gather to find support, amplify underrepresented perspectives, and share in the healing power of art and writing through free and accessible online workshops.
+A grassroots story project by, for, and about the intergenerational Asian Pacific Islander transmasculine community.
+Offers free, accessible workshops for collaborators from around the world to find support, amplify one another, and share in the healing power of art and writing.

 photo of 10 people posing together wearing lanyards